near/nearcore/README.md

 To achieve this purpose, *NEAR* provides a developer platform where developers and entrepreneurs can create apps that put users back in control of their data and assets, which is the foundation of ["Open Web" movement][open-web-url].

-One of the components of *NEAR* is NEAR Protocol, an infrastructure for server-less applications and smart contracts powered by blockchain.
+One of the components of *NEAR* is the NEAR Protocol, an infrastructure for server-less applications and smart contracts powered by a blockchain.
-NEAR Protocol is built to deliver usability and scalability of modern PaaS like Firebase at fraction of prices that blockchains like Ethereum charge.
+NEAR Protocol is built to deliver usability and scalability of modern PaaS like Firebase at fraction of the prices that blockchains like Ethereum charge.

-*NEAR* overall provides wide range of tools for developers to easily build applications:
+Overall, *NEAR* provides a wide range of tools for developers to easily build applications:
  - [JS Client library][js-api] to connect to NEAR Protocol from your applications.
  - [Rust][rust-sdk] and [AssemblyScript][as-sdk] SDKs to write smart contracts and stateful server-less functions.
  - [Numerous examples][examples-url] with links to hack on them right inside your browser.